HealthBioscienceIDEAS/microscopy-novice/episodes/quality-control-and-manual-segmentation.md

-may seem like there are no values at the right side of the histogram, but if we zoom in using the ![]( https://raw.githubusercontent.com/matplotlib/napari-matplotlib/main/src/napari_matplotlib/icons/black/Zoom.png ){alt="A screenshot of napari-matplotlib's zoom button" height='30px'} icon we can clearly see pixels at these higher values.
+may seem like there are no values at the right side of the histogram, but if we zoom in using the ![]( https://raw.githubusercontent.com/matplotlib/napari-matplotlib/main/src/napari_matplotlib/icons/black/Zoom.png ){alt="napari-matplotlib's zoom button" height='30px'} icon we can clearly see pixels at these higher values.

-![](fig/nuclei-histogram-zoom.png){alt="A histogram of the 29th z slice of Napari's cell sample image - zoomed in to the range from 25000 to 60000"}
+![](fig/nuclei-histogram-zoom.png){alt="A histogram of the 29th z slice of Napari's cell image - zoomed in to the range from 25000 to 60000.
+Bars decrease in height as pixel size increases - but are still visible up to the maximum pixel value."}

 Most importantly, we see no evidence for 'clipping', which means we are avoiding any irretrievable loss of information this would cause.
 Recall that clipping